Xi, Macron Unite On Climate After US Withdraws From Paris Pact - UrduPoint

 The two sides also committed to signing by January 31 a contract for the construction of a nuclear fuel recycling plant in China, which would involve French energy giant Orano.

-On Iran, Macron said they agreed to deepen joint efforts to convince Tehran to return to "fully respect its obligations" under the 2015 nuclear deal.
+On Iran, Macron said the two countries agreed to deepen joint efforts to convince Tehran to "fully respect its obligations" under the 2015 nuclear deal with major powers.

 Washington's abandonment of the agreement in May last year followed by its reimposition of crippling sanctions prompted Tehran to begin a phased suspension of its own commitments.

-President Hassan Rouhani said Tuesday that Iran would resume uranium enrichment at an underground plant south of Tehran.
+President Hassan Rouhani said Tuesday that Iran would resume uranium enrichment at an underground plant south of Tehran -- a move Macron decried as "grave".

-Iran has repeatedly warned the remaining parties to the deal -- Britain, China, France, Germany and Russia -- that the agreement can only be rescued if they help it circumvent US sanctions.